vernaio/FlowService/README.md

 ```

 ### Function: processJob()
-The function _processJob_ analyze the job information and create BinderySignatures or an AssemblerTask.
+The function _processJob_ analyzes the job information and creates BinderySignatures or an AssemblerTask.

 #### Input (Parameters):
 The function _processJob()_ requires the following input parameters: